 The first step towards understanding the answer to – Is finance a good career path? – is to understand the different streams available and what would be the right career for you.
 There are four significant streams of Finance.
 We shall explore them in some detail below:

 Committing money or capital to buy financial instruments is known as an investment.
-Additionally, one can use capital to purchase assets such as real estate as well.
+Additionally, one can use capital to purchase assets such as real estate.

-One invests to earn returns in the form of earning, interest, or appreciation of value.
+One invests to earn returns through earning, interest, or value appreciation.
 Investment is a method to delay spending.

 These are institutions that collect funds from the public.
 The financial institution, in turn, puts this money in deposits, loans, or bonds rather than tangible property.